 - Cacao powder or unsweetened cocoa powder

-- Almond Butter (or any other nut butter such as cashew butter or pecan butter)
+- Almond Butter (or any other nut butter such as cashew butter or pecan butter – can also try subbing with sunflower seed butter)

 - Whole Almonds (optional for garnish)